GameWorkstore/playgamespluginforunity/README.md

-# playgamespluginforunity
+# Play Games Plugin for Unity
 Unity NPM version of Google Play Games Plugin!
 This repository applies the same APACHE 2.0 license terms of the original version.

 Original repo: https://github.com/playgameservices/play-games-plugin-for-unity

-# current version
+# Current Version
 You can find at GooglePlayGames/PluginVersion.cs

 # How to install